oysols/lumberjack/README.md

 # Lumberjack

-Log aggregation and storeage of docker container logs from kubernetes or single docker host.
+Log aggregation and storage of docker container logs from kubernetes or single docker host.

 ## Dispatcher